Martin Lewis recommends using a dehumidifier to dry clothes

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Martin Lewis recommends using a dehumidifier to dry clothes – these are our top picks for 2026
+Martin Lewis recommends using a dehumidifier to dry clothes – and these are the ones to buy

 These machines work by extracting moisture from your surroundings

-The cost of living keeps climbing across the UK, and many households are exploring new ways to cut expenses.
-In recent years, people have become more willing to try clever home hacks, whether it’s replacing a conventional oven with an air fryer or drying clothes without using a tumble dryer.
+From using an air fryer instead of an oven to drying clothes without using a tumble dryer, many households are making small swaps in light of the cost of living.
+These clever home hacks could save you hundreds of pounds a year.

-In an episode of The Martin Lewis Podcast in 2023, the MoneySavingExpert labelled tumble dryers – which can cost up to £1 per hour to run – a “demon appliance”, and suggested using a dehumidifier instead.
+The Martin Lewis Podcast is full of tidbits for saving money – including how to tackle laundry days while keeping costs down.
+In 2023, the MoneySavingExpert labelled tumble dryers – which can cost up to £1 per hour to run – a “demon appliance”, and suggested using a dehumidifier instead.

-Although investing in one requires an initial outlay, a dehumidifier typically has running costs of up to 30p per hour, making them much cheaper to operate than a tumble dryer.
+Though an initial investment, the best dehumidifiers typically run for as little as 30p per hour, making them much cheaper than a tumble dryer.

 The appliances work by removing excess moisture from the air and can noticeably shorten laundry-drying times.
 Depending on the unit’s extraction capacity and power usage, some models cost less than 10p per hour to run.